 - a) Warning: A written notice will be sent to the student(s) who violated university policies and/or rules.
-It specifies that inappropriate and unacceptable actions have occurred and that more severe conduct action will result should the student be involved in other violations while the student is enrolled at the university. - b) Restitution: Compensation for damage caused to the university or any person's property.
-This is not a fine but, rather, a repayment for property destroyed, damaged, consumed, or stolen. - c) Fines: Previously established and published fines may be imposed. - d) Community/University Service Requirements: For a student or organization to complete a specific supervised university service.
-This will not fulfill the university's community service requirement for graduation. - e) Loss of Privileges: The student will be denied specified privileges for a designated period of time. - f) Confiscation of Prohibited Property: Items whose presence is in violation of university policy will be confiscated and will become the property of the university.
-Prohibited items may be returned to the owner at the discretion of the Associate Dean of Judicial Affairs and/or Campus Police. - g) Behavioral Requirement: This includes required activities such as, but not limited to, seeking academic or personal counseling, writing a letter of apology, etc. - h) Educational Program: Requirement to attend and/or participate in a program related to the violation.
+It specifies that inappropriate and unacceptable actions have occurred and that more severe conduct action will result should the student be involved in other violations while the student is enrolled at the university. - b) Disciplinary Probation: Indicates that further violations may result in suspension or expulsion.
+Students who are assessed this sanction will be removed from behavioral probation automatically upon expiration of the probationary period and completion of any additionally assigned sanctions. - c) Restitution: Compensation for damage caused to the university or any person's property.
+This is not a fine but, rather, a repayment for property destroyed, damaged, consumed, or stolen. - d) Fines: Previously established and published fines may be imposed. - e) Community/University Service Requirements: For a student or organization to complete a specific supervised university service.
+This will not fulfill the university's community service requirement for graduation. - f) Loss of Privileges: The student will be denied specified privileges for a designated period of time. - g) Confiscation of Prohibited Property: Items whose presence is in violation of university policy will be confiscated and will become the property of the university.
+Prohibited items may be returned to the owner at the discretion of the Director of Student Conduct and Community Standards and/or University Police. - h) Behavioral Requirement: This includes required activities such as, but not limited to, seeking academic or personal counseling, writing a letter of apology, etc. - i) Educational Program: Requirement to attend and/or participate in a program related to the violation.
 It may also be a requirement to sponsor or assist with a program for others on campus to aid them in learning about a specific topic or issue related to the violation for which the student or organization was found responsible.
-Audience may be restricted. - i) No Contact Order: Contact between students is limited.
-At the request of a student, and after investigation by the Associate Dean of Judicial Affairs or designee, a no contact order may be enforced between students.
+Audience may be restricted. - j) No Contact Order: Contact between students is limited.
+At the request of a student, and after investigation by the Director of Student Conduct and Community Standards or designee, a no contact order may be enforced between students.
 These orders are for no less than six weeks and may be reviewed for extension.
 No contact means that while the accused student and/or the complainant are on university property, or at any activity or event associated with the university, the accused may not attempt to communicate with the complainant or vice versa.
 Distance requirements may also be imposed.
 Communication includes talking with, attempting to talk with, touching, staring at, writing to or about, attempting telephone or electronic contact (e.g., email, social media, fax, pager), enlisting a proxy (third-party) to make contact on your behalf, and/or any other form of contact or communication of any kind.
 Appropriate monitoring and notification provisions may be made to enable enforcement.